Transcript: Dr. BAYO AKOMOLAFE on Slowing Down in Urgent Times/155

 Ayana Young: Well, to begin, I'd like to offer you the opportunity to share a bit more about your background, and honor the people, or places that you wish to carry into this conversation, and I wonder how the religious lineages of your childhood, or cultural traditions of your family, have served as important touchstones, or change agents along the path that has brought you here today.

 Ironically, these spaces that are opening up in my journey are not a dismissal of the places that I have been, where I'm coming from, the past is not yet done.
 So even though I say that I fell away from my faith, I can never say that I have abandoned it.
-I mean, not practice Christianity, but in a sense, we never abandon anything in the relational Universe, so I’m still entangled in the past that I think I’m done with.
-There is no walking away from stuff like that, so I'm here because of this entangling chiasmus of mother, and father, and three sisters, and beautiful Christianized setting with your shadows, and troubles, and meeting this beautiful—ravishingly beautiful Indian-African-Iranian woman, falling in love with her, and becoming a father, and becoming myself in small things, it’s everything.
+I mean, I do not practice Christianity, but in a sense we never abandon anything in the relational Universe, so I’m still entangled in the past that I think I’m done with.
+There is no walking away from stuff like that, so I'm here because of this entangling chiasmus of mother and father and three sisters and beautiful Christianized setting with your shadows and troubles and meeting this beautiful—ravishingly beautiful Indian-African-Iranian woman, falling in love with her, and becoming a father and becoming myself in small things, it’s everything.

 What does it mean for climate change to be unthinkable or incalculable?